aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.brushes/hatchbrush/_index.md

 url: /python-net/aspose.imaging.brushes/hatchbrush/
 ---

-Defines a rectangular brush with a hatch style, a foreground color, and a background color.
+**Summary:** Defines a rectangular brush with a hatch style, a foreground color, and a background color.
 This class cannot be inherited.

 **Module:** [aspose.imaging.brushes](/imaging/python-net/aspose.imaging.brushes/)